chrisryan91/CheesyStore_PP5/TESTING.md

 ### HTML

-Each seperate page was tested twice: once if a user is logged in, and again if a user is logged out.
+Each separate page was tested twice: once if a user is logged in, and again if a user is logged out.
 One error was found and remains unfixed.
 On the Edit Product page, the img element for a product to be edited does not have an alt attribute.
 The img element in this page is a preview of an image so it remains unfixed.

 | Page             | Logged In                                             | Logged Out |
 | ---------------- | ----------------------------------------------------- | ---------- |